tcwriting/tcwriting/sessions.md

 ---

 <a id="10"></a>
-*Making It Real: Students Using a Local Archive to Write on Issues that Matter"*
+*"Making It Real: Students Using a Local Archive to Write on Issues that Matter"*
 Presenters: **Tatiana Glushko, Kathi Griffin, and Shanna Smith**

 Friday, 2:30pm: Classroom 2